jloh02/dlib/README.md

 Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
 See [http://dlib.net](http://dlib.net) for the main project documentation and API reference.

+## About this Fork
+dlib was designed to be compiled on Linux.
+Changes were made in accordance to a [GitHub issue]() to make it Windows compatible.
+In addition, ensure the cmake command is run in the **same working directory drive** as your Python installation

 ## Compiling dlib C++ example programs